Six former Met Police officers charged with sending racist messages

 Six former Metropolitan Police officers have been charged with sending grossly offensive racist messages on WhatsApp, the force said.

-The charges come after a BBC Newsnight investigation in October last year which prompted a probe by the Met’s Directorate of Professional Standards.
+The charges come after a BBC Newsnight investigation in October last year that prompted a probe by the Met’s Directorate of Professional Standards.

 Some of the racist messages shared in the chat were allegedly about the Duke and Duchess of Sussex, according to the BBC.

-The BBC also reported last year that one of the men, Robert Lewis, was a Home Office official who had been suspended by the government department.
+One of the men, Robert Lewis, was a Home Office official and the government department has confirmed that he was dismissed for gross misconduct last November.

 The six men charged are: